 4.2.13.
 Provide training in the use of the diagnostic equipment, data and licensed software for one employee (engineer) of the Customer, such training being not shorter than 16 hours;

 4.2.14.
 If necessary the Customer may hire, for the evaluation of quality of the Services and the efficient use of the results of the MGP inspection, an independent expert organisation with recognised experience in the area of inner MGP diagnostics services.
-The Contractor shall provide access to the data collected, developed, obtained or transmitted under the Contract for the Customer and such expert organisation at the Contractor’s premises or by transferring to the Customer the raw data processing versions for analysis as well as processed data in universally accepted formats (licensed software and Excel format) recorded in an HDD;

 4.2.15.
 Pay expenses for his employees’ business trips, accommodation, catering, rent of premises, insurance, communications, sending of equipment and devices, completing customs formalities for and storing equipment and devices, and other expenses related to the Procurement Object;